This weekend the Eugene Ballet Company closes out their season by performing three of Igor Stravinsky’s ballets:

 The Rite of Spring and Les Ballets Russes

-Critics say Stravinsky’s The Rite of Spring “redefined 20th-century music”.
-Written in 1913 it is said to have been created in “the realm of Stravinsky’s unconscious” and “designed with no clear order but driven by pure gut feeling”.
+Written in 1913 The Rite of Spring is said to have been created in “the realm of Stravinsky’s unconscious” and “designed with no clear order but driven by pure gut feeling”.

 During the turn-of-the-century Russian artists rebelled against the predominance of European ideas in fashion, architecture, and music.
 They wanted to show a “nationalist Russian identity” in their creations.
 Stravinsky’s teacher, Rimsky-Korsakov, was a powerful member of the “Mighty Handful” – a group of artistic rebels and young composers in Saint Petersburg who began writing music that sounded truly Russian.
 “Old Russian myths, epics, and fairy tales inspired them and they used folksongs and chants to give their music a very particular Russian flavor.”
 Composers and producers like Stravinsky and Korsakov believed in the “artistic future of all things authentically Russian” and provided “lushly orchestrated music that served as the soundtrack for lavish operas and ballets” performed at the Russian Imperial Theater in Saint Petersburg.